For Community Partners

 Read the full partnership rights and responsibilities in the CEL Partnership Statement here.
 Our Partnership Statement provides a philosophical reflection on why and how we partner with non-profit and employer partners and a review of the responsibilities of faculty, students, community organizations, and Loyola involved in the experiential learning relationship.

-Should you have further questions, please don't hesitate to contact Andrew Miller, Community Partnerships Coordinator.
+Should you have further questions, please contact Andrew Miller, Community Partnerships Coordinator.